So You Want To / Write a Cyberpunk Story

 - Rule of Cool: Style is everything.
 If the hero can't do it with panache, it's not worth doing (Unless it is).
 Use in extreme moderation.

-- Sliding Scale of Cynicism Versus Idealism: Cynical, or at least Earn Your Happy Ending.
-The world is dark and horrible, filled with injustice and crime.
-Bullets are the best way to solve problems, and people, good and bad, if those terms are applicable, die.
-Painfully.
+- Sliding Scale of Cynicism Versus Idealism: Mostly cynical or at least Earn Your Happy Ending.
+Cyberpunk stories tend to be set in a dark horrible world filled with injustice and crime.
+Bullets are usually the best way to solve problems, and people, good and bad, if those terms are applicable, tend to die painfully.

 These tropes cover a wide spectrum of choices regarding a certain element of your story, and you're going to have to pick a spot somewhere on that spectrum.
 Unless we've forgotten to include something, and you can spot it, because in that case you might actually surprise us after all.